Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 What Can I Add to Canned Soup?

 - I shred both of my carrots in less than thirty seconds using my SaladMaster Machine with cutting cone number 1.
 You can also use a grater, purchase pre-shredded carrots in most produce departments, or just thinly slice your carrots.
-I like using shredded carrots because it guarantees each bite will include yummy carrot flavor.
-Shredded carrots are also easier to eat in this soup since you aren't actually cooking them; i.e., no one wants to unknowingly bite into or swallow a chunk of raw carrot-- at least I don't think anyone wants to.
+I like using shredded carrots because it guarantees each bite will include a yummy carrot flavor.
+Shredded carrots are also easier to eat in this soup since you aren't actually cooking them; i.e., no one wants to unknowingly bite into or swallow a chunk of raw carrot–at least, I don't think anyone wants to.

 - Your soup is ready when it's warmed throughout.
 Don't worry about cooking the shredded carrots.
 The raw and crispy elements add great texture and flavor.

 - Small pastas like the star and letter shapes are perfect for adding directly to your soup and don't require pre-boiling.
 I like to boil and drain larger pastas (like the mini penne) to get rid of the extra starch.
 The excess starch from pastas and noodles can also cause your soup base to become too thick.
 I also don't rinse my pasta.

 - The bacon I used in this recipe is Oscar Mayer's fully-cooked bacon.
 It's 100% bacon, and I love to use it for cooking.
 Since it's already cooked, it isn't fatty or greasy.
 It's very similar to the bacon they use at Subway on their sandwiches.
 Since I like my bacon crispy, I do "cook" this a second time for the soup.
 Since I don't have to worry about excess grease, I simply stack my three bacon strips and cut it into tiny strips using clean cooking scissors.
 I crisp it up in my soup pot prior to adding the other ingredients.
 This method is so quick and easy for me.